BetterDiscord/BetterDiscord/README.md

 ## UI
  - Redesigned plugin and theme cards with additional classes for themes to use
- - Additional tab in settings with additional settings.
+ - Additional tab in settings with additional settings
  - CustomCSS editor from CodeMirror has been removed due to being bloated and having high cpu usage.
 Replaced with another lightweight editor